 The world’s first bio-fabric made with completely plant-derived fibers, suitable for use in vehicle interiors.
 This bio-fabric does not contain any oil-based materials, yet it possesses the qualities and durability required for use in vehicle seat covers.
 Resistant to abrasion and damage from sunlight, in addition to being flame retardant, the new bio-fabric meets the highest quality standards.

 A new poly-lactic acid —as a crystallization agent to control the entire molecular architecture of raw resins to form a “stereo complex structure.”
 The technique was used to improve fiber strength until the fabric attained sufficient resistance to abrasion and light damage for practical use in vehicle seat covers.

 The technology enables the production of fibers made from 100 percent plant-derived poly-lactic acid which are well-suited for automobile applications.
 Other crucial qualities are necessary for the highest performing fabrics, such as fire retardant properties.

 What are Biofabrics, exactly?

 Bio Fabricated materials are fabrics made from the root structures of living microorganisms such as bacteria, yeast, algae, and fungi.
 These organisms are turned into biological fiber manufacturers by being fed substrates such as maize sugar or algae.

 What’s the best way to manufacture fabric out of algae?

-Clothichlamydomonas reinhardtii, a single-cell green algae, is used to make the biofabricated textiles.
-The algae is woven together with nano polymers to produce a solid textile.
+Clothichlamydomonas reinhardtii, single-cell green algae, is used to make the fabricated textiles.
+The algae are woven together with nano polymers to produce a solid textile.
 The outcome is a light, woven eco-textile that photosynthesizes in the same way as plants do.